bionaut/synapse/README.md

 ## Using Synapse locally

-1. Install deps: `mix setup`
+1. Install deps: `mix deps.get`
 2. Provide OpenAI credentials (see below)
-3. Start the endpoint if you need the Phoenix app running: `mix phx.server`
+3. Start an interactive shell when you want to run workflows locally: `iex -S mix`

 ### Configuring OpenAI credentials